Peter-210/cpp/README.md

 # C++ Template

+## TODO
+- Create an optimized prod method for docker and make scripts (eg O2 optimizations)
+- Create a script to manually edit docker-compose and docker script for changing name of container

+## Initial Steps
+- Change the container name within `docker-compose.yml` and `script/docker.sh` to something unique

-## Build and Run
+## Build and Run in Debug Mode
 1. Run the Docker Container
-- If on Windows, make sure to launch `Docker Desktop` first
+- If on Windows, make sure to launch `Docker Desktop` first and use `WSL`

 ```
-./script/docker.sh -p
+./script/docker.sh -d
 ```

-2. Run the cmake workflow to build
+2. Run the cmake workflow in debug mode to build

 ```
 ./script/make.sh -d